mcyrus10/cy_im_utils/README.md

 # cy_im_utils (Cyrus' Image Utils)

+To do:
+- add logging (as needed for debugging and info)

+KEEP IT SIMPLE STUPID:
-This should mostly just be functions, unless a class is really appropriate, it will be simpler most of the time to just deal with numpy arrays.
+**This should mostly just be functions, unless a class is really appropriate, it will be simpler most of the time to just deal with numpy arrays.**

-**Default dtype : np.float32**
+**Default dtype for everything: np.float32 (equivalent to cp.float32)**

-The most natural way to represent images as 3D arrays?
+The most natural way to represent projection image stack as 3D arrays:
 - index 1 = Image index (in the stack)
 - index 2 = Column
 - index 3 = Row